 This makes the cat look taller and broader than usual.
 It’s almost like they’ve suddenly grown a mohawk!

-At the same time, their tail often puffs out to twice its standard size.
+At the same time, their tail often puffs out to twice their standard size.
 It might stick straight up like an exclamation point or curl over their back like a fluffy question mark.

 But there’s more to a puffed-up cat than just fur.
 Their eyes usually get big and wide, and their ears might flatten against their head.